prrvchr/gDriveOOo/README.md

 ## Requirement:

 gDriveOOo uses a local HsqlDB database of version 2.5.1.
-The use of HsqlDB requires the installation and configuration within LibreOffice / OpenOffice of a **JRE version 1.8 minimum** (ie: Java version 8)
+The use of HsqlDB requires the installation and configuration within LibreOffice / OpenOffice of a **JRE version 11 or after**.
 I recommend [AdoptOpenJDK](https://adoptopenjdk.net/) as your Java installation source.

 If you are using **LibreOffice on Linux**, then you are subject to [bug 139538](https://bugs.documentfoundation.org/show_bug.cgi?id=139538).